 Your doctor takes a biopsy by putting a needle into the area of suspected cancer.

-Specialists don't usually take biopsies if they think that the cancer could be removable with surgery (resectable).
-In that case, your diagnosis will be made by the doctor examining you and reviewing your scans and tests.
-A confirmed diagnosis can be made when the tumour is removed during surgery.
+Doctors don't usually take biopsies from the pancreas if they think that the cancer could be removable with surgery (it is resectable).
+In that case, your likely diagnosis will be made by the doctor examining you and reviewing your scans and tests.
+A confirmed diagnosis can be made when the tumour is removed.

-If you have a cancer that can't be removed with surgery, your specialist might want to biopsy it.
+Your doctor might want to take a biopsy if you have a likely cancer that can't be removed with surgery.
 Then they can find out exactly what kind of cancer it is and whether you can have treatment to slow down its growth.

 Different ways of taking a biopsy